Register/Login

 Sex Ed 101

-There's a lot more to sex ed that just girl parts and guy parts.
+There’s a lot more to sex ed than just girl parts and guy parts.
 For teens, especially those who are sexually active, assignment number one is to get regular medical checkups.
 For girls, regular Pap tests can screen for hormonal conditions and precancerous cervical cells.
 For guys, regular checkups can catch early signs of testicular cancer, which can affect men as young as 15.
-And sexually active teens who haven't consistently practiced safer sex should talk to their clinicians about getting tested for sexually transmitted infections.
+And sexually active teens who haven’t consistently practiced safer sex should talk to their clinicians about getting tested for sexually transmitted infections.
 Teens can also talk to their clinicians about their birth control options.

 Dr. Scott Spear, who treats college students at the University of Wisconsin's health services center in Madison, says that teens can start taking their health into their own hands even before college.
 "Older teens can start developing their own relationships with a health care provider," he says.
 This can mean making your own appointments and seeing a doctor or other clinician alone, without a parent present.